MoRoble/AWS-Projects/Base-Infrastructure/ReadMe.md

 These challenges will ultimately lead to the deployment of both static and dynamic web applications on AWS using Terraform.
 This infrastructure will be of use in hosting a dynamic e-commerce website on AWS, taking your cloud-based projects to new heights.

+After setting up your resources with Terraform, if you encounter an error or are unsure about misused arguments, do a reverse engineering.
+Navigate to the AWS Management Console, backtrack to the specific resource causing the issue.
+Any configurations you found in the console will have corresponding code in the Terraform repository.
+Return to Terraform and identify the arguments that align with those settings.

 In conclusion, a well-designed base infrastructure is the foundation for DevOps success.
 Using Terraform modules in an AWS environment provides flexibility, scalability, and a keystone for continuous innovation.
 With a robust base infrastructure, you can focus on developing and deploying projects that matter, knowing that you have a solid framework to support your endeavors.
 So, let's get started and build your base infrastructure to get moving your DevOps journey forward.

 Go back to [my domain](https://roble.cloud/portfolio)